EdDataScienceEES/tutorial-rubyforbes/index.md

 In this section, we will calculate the gap fraction, which is a measure of the openness in the canopy (calculated as `1 - foliage cover`).
 We will also visualize the results using a bar plot to easily compare gap fractions across all images.

-This tutorial will guide you through using the `coveR` package to analyze canopy images and calculate the gap fraction, a key metric in ecological analysis.
-We will explore how to load images, calculate foliage cover, and visualize the results using R. By the end of this tutorial, you will be able to analyze your own canopy data and create insightful visualizations.
+This tutorial will guide you through using the `coveR` package to analyse canopy images and calculate the gap fraction, a key metric in ecological analysis.
+We will explore how to load images, calculate foliage cover, and visualize the results using R. By the end of this tutorial, you will be able to analyse your own canopy data and create visualisations.

 <center> <img src="/Tutorial/Canopy Images/forest-231066_1280.jpg" alt="Original Canopy Image" style="width: 800px;"/> </center>